RENEE MONTAGNE, HOST:

 Apple gets the best parts at the best price.
 Now building one Google-branded tablet may not change that - but it may be the company's best shot at creating a devise that hits it big.

 Steve Henn, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.